Hong Kong grappling with future under national security law

 “I didn’t have a strong view against formalizing a national security law but the way it was implemented is intrusive and disrespectful,” said Jen Au, who works in the banking industry.
 “It’s basically just bullying.
 Hong Kong has come a long way in the last 20 years to warm up to China and this really just backfired.”

 Lam, the city’s Beijing-backed chief executive, said Tuesday the work of the Committee for Safeguarding National Security she chairs, which oversees enforcement of the law, will not be made public.
-So implementation rules giving police sweeping powers to enforce it won’t be subject to judicial review.
+So implementation rules giving police sweeping powers to enforce the law won’t be subject to judicial review.

 Hong Kong was convulsed with massive, sometimes violent anti-government demonstrations for much of last year.

 Initially, the protests were against extradition legislation, since withdrawn, that might have led to some suspects facing trial in mainland Chinese courts.
-But they expanded to encompass calls for greater democracy and more police accountability.
+But the protests expanded to encompass calls for greater democracy and more police accountability.

 The new law criminalizes some pro-democracy slogans like the widely used “Liberate Hong Kong, revolution of our time,” which the Hong Kong government says has separatist connotations.